arazosman/Course-Scheduler/README.md

 Before build the program, you need to create the database in MySQL.
 Open up the MySQL Community Server and import the *DATABASE.SQL* file into it.

 ## Installation
 Open up the *YM.sln* file on Visual Studio and specify the server information on the *Helper.cs* file.
 Open up the file and edit the *connectionString* by changing the capitalized words.
-Note that the database name you created must be same in the *connectionString*..
+Note that the database name you created must be same in the *connectionString*.
 Then build it.

 ## Screenshots